 Price: Free with video watermark; in-app purchases are available to remove the watermark or purchase additional fonts.

-The best Instagram marketing apps
+The best Instagram tools for marketing

-You’re almost ready to hit Post, but to help grow your following and connect with more people, you’re going to want to engage with your followers and use some hashtags.
+You're almost ready to hit "post," but to help grow your following and connect with more people, you're going to want to engage with your followers and use some hashtags.
 The best Instagram marketing apps help you do just that.